frantisekfarka/ac21007_lab/lab03/README.md

 1. Update your local copy of this repository using `git pull`.
 In case of any local conflicts use git commands `git add` and `git commit`.
-Please reffer to documentation if needed.
+Please refer to documentation if needed.

    Alternatively you can git clone a completely new version of this repository